ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a CNS tumor. Use the menu to see other pages.

-Chemotherapy is the use of drugs to destroy tumor cells, usually by stopping the tumor cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication.

 The side effects of chemotherapy depend on the individual and the drug and dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+These side effects usually go away after treatment is finished.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-Children often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.
+Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
-Talk with your child’s doctor about the goals of each treatment in the treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 Remission and the chance of recurrence